HOME WISE Uranium Project > Mining & Milling > Issues >

 Residents concerned about possible uranium exploration in spite of moratorium

 A proposal to develop a uranium mine between Beaverdell and Big White could have ramifications for the South East Kelowna Irrigation District and Kelowna Nordic Cross-Country Ski Club.
-The Committee for a Clean Kettle Valley external link held a standing-room-only meeting in Rock Creek on Jan.
+The Committee for a Clean Kettle Valley held a standing-room-only meeting in Rock Creek on Jan.
 24, 2009.
 A strategy meeting to oppose uranium mining in B.C. will be held in Kelowna on Feb.
 21, 2009.
 "Residents are up in arms about the lifting of the government's own moratorium on uranium mining along the Kettle River," said Jenny Fletcher, committee spokeswoman.

-Boss Power external link applied to the province for work permits on the Blizzard claim on April 21, 2008.
+Boss Power applied to the province for work permits on the Blizzard claim on April 21, 2008.
 Three days later, the province announced a moratorium on uranium development.
 Boss Power filed a damages lawsuit on Oct.
 16, 2008, but the province's Nov.
 28 statement of defence apparently says the moratorium doesn't apply to Blizzard.
 However, the company still hasn't received any work permits.
 (The Daily Courier Jan.
 29, 2009)

 Foghorn deposit